nodeforspeed/node-for-speed/README.md

 ### .node-for-speed file

-If provided as JSON, the .node-for-speed file will be loaded automatically as node-for-speed module is required.
+If provided as JSON, the .node-for-speed file will be loaded automatically as node-for-speed module is called.

 ### package.json

-If provided, the node-for-speed property of the package.json file will be automatically loaded as node-for-speed module is required.
+If provided, the node-for-speed property of the package.json file will be automatically loaded as node-for-speed module is called.
 The .node-for-speed file has a higher priority.

 ### as module